s2l1/Headless-Samourai-Dojo/README.md

 ```
 It's ready to be used as a server image.
 Flash the image on to an SD card and boot up.
 Give the ODROID some time.
 As mentioned by meveric above "it will automatically reboot" then it is ready for use.

-2. [BLOCKCHAIN DATA]
+**3. [BLOCKCHAIN DATA]**

 The Bitcoin blockchain records all transactions and basically defines who owns how many bitcoin.
 This is the most crucial of all information and we should not rely on someone else to provide this data.
-To set up our Bitcoin Full Node on mainnet, we need to download the whole blockchain (~ 250 GB), verify every Bitcoin transaction that ever occurred, every block ever mined,
-create an index database for all transactions, so that we can query it later on,
-calculate all bitcoin address balances (called the UTXO set).
+To set up our Bitcoin Full Node on mainnet, we need to download the whole blockchain (~ 250 GB), verify every Bitcoin transaction that ever occurred, every block ever mined, create an index database for all transactions, so that we can query it later on, calculate all bitcoin address balances (called the UTXO set).

 Look up Running a Full Node for additional information.